Prioritized Repairing and Consistent Query Answering in Relational Databases: Preliminaries

 In general, an integrity constraint is a closed $\mathcal{L}$-formula.
 In this paper we consider the class of {\em denial constraints}, $\mathcal{L}$-sentences of the form

 where $\varphi(\bar{x})$ is a quantifier-free formula referring to built-in relation names only and $\bar{x}_1\cup\ldots\cup\bar{x}_n=\bar{x}$.
 We also make a natural assumption that $n>0$.

-The class of denial constraints contains {\em functional dependencies\/} (FDs) commonly formulated as $R : X \rightarrow Y$, where $X$ and $Y$ are sets of attributes of $R$.
+The class of denial constraints contains \emph{functional dependencies\/} (FDs) commonly formulated as $R : X \rightarrow Y$, where $X$ and $Y$ are sets of attributes of $R$.
 An FD $R:X\rightarrow Y$ is expressed by the following denial constraint

 where $\bar{x}$ is the vector of variables corresponding to the attributes $X$, and $\bar{y}_1$ and $\bar{y}_2$ are two vectors of variables corresponding to the attributes $Y$.
-A {\em key dependency} is a functional dependency $R: X\rightarrow Y$, where $Y$ comprises all attributes of $R$.
-If the relation name is known from context, for clarity we omit it in our notation, i.e. we write $X\rightarrow Y$ instead of $R:X\rightarrow Y$.

-Database consistency is defined in the standard way. \begin{definition} Given a database instance $I$ and a set of integrity constraints $F$, $I$ is {\em consistent} with $F$ if $I\models F$ in the standard model-theoretic sense; otherwise $I$ is {\em inconsistent}. \end{definition} We observe that an empty instance satisfies any set of denial constraints.
+A \emph{key dependency} is a functional dependency $R: X\rightarrow Y$, where $Y$ comprises all attributes of $R$.
+If the relation name is known from context, for clarity we omit it in our notation i.e., we write $X\rightarrow Y$ instead of $R:X\rightarrow Y$.
+Database consistency is defined in the standard way. \begin{definition} Given a database instance $I$ and a set of integrity constraints $F$, $I$ is \emph{consistent} with $F$ if $I\models F$ in the standard model-theoretic sense; otherwise $I$ is \emph{inconsistent}. \end{definition} We observe that an empty instance satisfies any set of denial constraints.
 This conforms to the behavior of typical SQL database management systems: an empty database satisfies any set of constraints expressed in SQL.
 Also, note that denial constraints can be represented using standard SQL assertions.
-We remark, however, the converse is not necessarily the case.
+We remark, however, that the converse is not necessarily the case.